Illustration showing parallel convolutional processing using an integrated phonetic tensor core.

 Conventional computing methods are not up to the task, but in looking for a solution, researchers have seen the light—literally.

 Light-based processors, called photonic processors, enable computers to complete complex calculations at incredible speeds.
 New research published this week in the journal Nature examines the potential of photonic processors for artificial intelligence applications.
-The results demonstrate for the first time that these devices can process information rapidly and in parallel, something that today’s cannot do.
+The results demonstrate for the first time that these devices can process information rapidly and in parallel, something that today’s electronic chips cannot do.

 “Neural networks ‘learn’ by taking in huge sets of data and recognizing patterns through a series of algorithms,” explained Nathan Youngblood, assistant professor of electrical and computer engineering at the University of Pittsburgh Swanson School of Engineering and co-lead author.
 “This new processor would allow it to run multiple calculations at the same time, using different optical wavelengths for each calculation.
 The challenge we wanted to address is integration: How can we do computations using light in a way that’s scalable and efficient?”